Communication Sciences and Disorders

 By the End of Semester Four

-To be considered for admission at the junior level, students must complete these requirements:
+To remain on track for the major, students must complete these requirements:

-• Minimum overall and prerequisite GPAs of 3.0
+• Minimum overall and critical tracking GPAs of 3.0

 • For transfer students, AA degree or 60 transferrable credits (including general education and major prerequisites)